OlympusDAO-Education/Documentation/basics/migration.md

 ## Why do I need to migrate?

-You don't have to, but we recommend you to do so.
 V2 migration introduces new features such as on-chain governance and auto-staking for bonds.

+Transitioning from sOHM to gOHM allows for multiple bonds to be taken at one time, as opposed to one bond per vesting period as it was in v1.

+Partial liquidity will remain for v1 OHM while the migration is in progress.
+This provides sufficient liquidity for borrowers to close or move their borrowing position.

 You can read more about this on the [Olympus Medium page](https://olympusdao.medium.com/introducing-olympus-v2-c4ade14e9fe).

 ## What is the TLDR?